learn-co-students/Pinitiative/README.md

 ### Developers: Jhantelle Belleza, Anthony Zeitlin, Tameika Lawrence, and Christopher Boynton

+All four of the developers on this team were students at [the Flatiron School](https://flatironschool.com/) during the creation of the project.

 ## Database Maker Application
 This application uses another application to parse through NYC Open Data, geocode addresses, and write this organized data to Firebase.
 That app has [its own repository here.](https://github.com/Chrisb616/lemonHandshakeDatabaseMaker)